rewonc/pastalog/README.md

 ![alt text](https://raw.githubusercontent.com/rewonc/pastalog/master/screenshots/candlestick.jpg "Candlestick")

 Once you start viewing a lot of points (typically several thousand), the app will automatically convert them into candlesticks for improved visibility and rendering performance.
-Each candlestick takes a certain number of points on the x axis and shows aggregate statistics for the y axis.
+Each candlestick takes a "batch" of points on the x axis and shows aggregate statistics for the y points of that batch:

-Quantities:

-- Bottom line: `min`
+- Top of line: `min`
 - Top of box: `first quartile`
 - Solid square in middle: `median`
 - Bottom of box: `third quartile`
-- Bottom line: `max`
+- Bottom of line: `max`

 This tends to be much more useful to visualize than a solid mass of dots.
 Computationally, it makes the app a lot faster than one which renders each point.